IT Operations

 1. Functional Structure: Clear Specialization with a Defined Hierarchy

 The functional structure is based on specialization, grouping team members according to their expertise and responsibilities.
 Each function within IT (e.g., network management, cybersecurity, technical support) operates in its own team, led by a manager or senior IT administrator.
 This structure is hierarchical and centralized, ensuring that every role has a clear place within the organizational chart.
+Best for mid-to-large organizations with stable, well-defined needs that benefit from deep specialization.

 Organizational Chart: